-- Isolate the Runtime Processes
+7. Isolate the Runtime Processes

 Since we now have different processes for different verticals, you are bound to have isolation at the runtime level too.
 You need to implement some form of distributed computing to pull this off from a pool of possible choices.

-- Pair the Right Technology with the Right Microservice
+8. Pair the Right Technology with the Right Microservice

 The choice of the language can come down to personal preferences and the comfort level of your team members.
 But whatever you do, make sure that your team is equipped enough to handle the decision.
 For instance, choosing an architecture that involves a dozen different programming languages may also translate to a hiring spree, which is often not recommended.